 Pro Bono Projects

-The Gibbons Expungement Clinic: Gibbons has partnered with Volunteer Lawyers for Justice (VLJ), a local nonprofit that provides free legal services for economically disadvantaged people throughout the state, to host the Gibbons Expungement Clinic once a month at Gibbons Newark.
-Gibbons attorneys help clients with prior nonviolent criminal convictions have those charges expunged from their records, better positioning them for future employment, housing, and other opportunities.
-A criminal record can significantly limit a person’s ability to get a fresh start, many times for a relatively minor crime committed at a fairly young age.
-Most clinic clients go on to land employment, and the results are life-altering – in many cases, enabling families to move to more suitable housing and better provide for their children.
-The Expungement Clinic also helps clients referred by VLJ’s ReLeSe program, which aids clients reentering society after completing prison sentences.
-Since the Expungement Clinic’s inception in August 2015, we have assisted scores of clients.
+Expungement and Reentry: Working with Volunteer Lawyers for Justice (VLJ), a nonprofit that provides free legal services for economically disadvantaged people throughout the state, Gibbons attorneys help clients with prior nonviolent criminal convictions to get those charges expunged from their records, better positioning them for future employment, housing, and other opportunities.
+A criminal record, often for a relatively minor crime committed at a fairly young age, can significantly limit a person’s ability to get a fresh start.
+Most expungement clients go on to land employment, and the results are life-altering – in many cases, enabling families to move to more suitable housing and better provide for their children.
+The Gibbons pro bono platform also helps clients referred by VLJ’s RELESE program, which aids clients reentering society after completing prison sentences.

-Veteran’s Legal Program: Due to the many barriers, including legal issues, faced by military personnel when they return to civilian life, Gibbons, along with another Newark law firm, teamed up with VLJ and corporate partner PSE&G to create the Military Personnel/Veterans Legal Assistance Project (MLAP), now called the Veteran’s Legal Program.
-The Veteran’s Legal Program, the first of its kind in New Jersey, assists military personnel and veterans with driver’s license restoration, criminal record expungement, and child support modification and continues to be a huge success.
+Veterans’ Legal Program: Due to the many barriers, including legal issues, faced by military personnel when they return to civilian life, Gibbons teamed up with VLJ and corporate partner PSE&G to create the Military Personnel/Veterans Legal Assistance Project (MLAP), now called the Veterans’ Legal Program.
+The Veterans’ Legal Program, the first of its kind in New Jersey, assists military personnel and veterans with driver’s license restoration, criminal record expungement, and child support modification.
+We work with clients in this area through legal clinics, which continue to be very successful, even as they have become virtual due to the COVID-19 pandemic.

 The Gibbons Cares community outreach platform reflects our position as a proud member of the business communities to which we belong, as well as an employer committed to ongoing educational and professional development, the promotion of women, and the quality of life of our workplace family.